I was warned.

 Supreme Court Update

-The Supreme Court has declined to reconsider the ruling from the U.S. Court of Appeals for the District of Columbia.
+On June 13, 2016, the Supreme Court declined to reconsider the ruling from the U.S. Court of Appeals for the District of Columbia.
 The D.C.
 Circuit had previously held American Samoans have no automatic claim to U.S. citizenship by birth.
-The Supreme Court’s decision keeps the D.C.
+The decision keeps the D.C.
 Circuit’s ruling intact.

 Part of the D.C.
 Circuit’s ruling was based on a set of cases known as the Insular Cases, cases which noted that residents living in territories not destined for statehood were only entitled to a limited scope of “fundamental rights,” not including American citizenship.